 These include feeding your baby at a more upright angle, sitting him upright for between 30 and 45 minutes after having milk, feeding smaller amounts more frequently and raising his cot frame slightly at the head end.
 If none of this helps, the next port of call is your GP, says Judy.

-If you’re breastfeeding your GP is likely to prescribe an antacid like Infant Gaviscon.
-“You may also be given advice on using a formula that thickens in the stomach – or thickeners to add to formula or expressed breast milk – which can help.
-Failing that, there are certain medications that can help too,” says Judy.
+If you’re breastfeeding he or she will prescribe an antacid like Infant Gaviscon.
+“He or she can also give advice on using a formula that thickens in the stomach – or thickeners to add to formula or expressed breast milk – which can help.
+Failing that, there are certain medications that can help too.”

 Different medications work for different babies.
 They mostly come in liquid form but your GP or pharmacist will have suggestions.
 “Sometimes it can take a combination of different things to help your baby,” Judy explains.
 “So if one thing doesn’t work, don’t give up.
 Go back to your GP and ask to try something else.”
 In more extreme cases, your GP will refer you to a paediatrician.